EugeneWork/testing/README.md

      For this task I use queue for reall example - send mails .
 I define service for send mails( it very simple and contains only one method :) but in reall project this service will be another, it only demonstration how I will build architecture ).
-Then I use Laravel mails to send emails
+Then I use Laravel mails to send emails .
+     Don't forgot to change in env file variable QUEUE_CONNECTION from sync to database.
+     In .env.example in repo it allready exists :)